 The Fostering Independence Higher Education Grants (Foster Grants) seeks to eliminate the cost barrier to access college for Minnesota students who were in the foster care system.

-If you are a Minnesota resident under age 27 and were in the Minnesota foster care system at any point after you thirteenth birthday, this grant may cover the cost of attendance at any eligible Minnesota public or participating private college and university.
+If you are a Minnesota resident student under age 27 and were in the Minnesota foster care system at any point after you thirteenth birthday, this grant may cover the cost of attendance at any eligible Minnesota public or participating private college and university.
 This includes tuition and fees, supplies, rent/room and board, childcare, and transportation.
 If you are eligible to receive the grant, your postsecondary institution will award the grant as part of your financial aid package.

 Eligible institutions include the state universities, the University of Minnesota, public community and technical colleges, participating tribal colleges and private institutions.
 Foster Grants may not be used at out-of-state schools.